whyrusleeping/ipfs-see-all/README.md

 ## Installing

-Prebuilt binaries are available at TODO
+Prebuilt binaries are available at https://dist.ipfs.io/#ipfs-see-all

 ### From Source
 Clone it down anywhere and run `make`.